Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Spectral (NIR-VIS) Periocular Recognition

-Concerning the individual performance of each comparator, SIFT exhibits very low error rates, but this comparator is computationally heavy both in processing times and template size.
+Concerning the individual performance of each comparator, SIFT exhibits very low error rates at the original image size, but this comparator is computationally heavy both in processing times and template size.
 In this paper, we use the SIFT detector with the same parametrization employed in \cite{[Alonso09]} for iris images of size 640$\times$480.
 In the work \cite{[Alonso09]}, the iris region represented $\sim$1/8 of the image only, leading to some hundreds of key-points per image.
-However, images of the Cross-Eyed database are of 613$\times$701 pixels, and the periocular ROI occupies a considerably bigger area than the iris region, leading to an average of $\sim$1900 key-points per image (circa 243200 real numbers).
-To compare two images, it is needed to compare each key-point of one image against all key-points of the other image to find a pair match.
+However, images of the Cross-Eyed database are of 613$\times$701 pixels, and the periocular ROI occupies a considerably bigger area than the iris region, leading to an average of $\sim$1900 key-points per image (annular ROI) or $\sim$2543 (full ROI).
+To match two images, it is needed to compare each key-point of one image against all key-points of the other image to find a pair match.
 This increases the computation time exponentially when the number of key-points per image increases, which is one of the drawbacks of key-point based comparators \cite{[Alonso16]}.
 The other comparators employed have templates of fixed size, thus comparison is made very efficiently using distance measures involving a number of fixed calculations.
+It can be also seen that the use of annular (AR) or full ROI (FR) does not produce a significant difference with SIFT.
+This suggests that the annular ROI is sufficient, and the key-points of the corner areas incorporated with the full image (Figure~\ref{fig:img-ROI}) do not contribute to a better performance with the Cross-Eyed database, while the comparison time is increased by 62\% (Table~\ref{tab:file-size-time}).
+Therefore, we carry forward the AR configuration of SIFT to the fusion experiments of the next section.
+On the other hand, if the size of the input image is reduced to match the CNNs (224$\times$224), the lower amount of detected key-points (only 92 on average) produces that both same-sensor and cross-spectral performance degrades one of two orders of magnitude.
+When this happens, SIFT becomes worse than e.g. DenseNet201 or ResNet 101, and comparable to VGG-Face in some DET regions (Figure~\ref{fig:crosseyed-results1}).
+This can also serve as indication of the strength of the CNNs, which match SIFT's performance if the image size of the latter is reduced to be equal, and they also rank ahead of the other comparators while using a smaller input image size.